microsoft/fluentui/packages/tsx-editor/README.md

 `EditorWrapper` renders a Monaco editor, a container where the example is rendered, and a message bar with errors (when applicable).
 As the user types, `EditorWrapper` transpiles the updated example component code, evals it, and re-renders the example component.

 If the user's browser can't support the editor, the code will be rendered read-only.

-Note that if you choose this option, you should **only import from** `@uifabric/tsx-editor/lib/index-min`.
-This will prevent Monaco from being pulled into your main bundle.

 TODO: add usage example